cmonteiro188/outgun/static_files/README.txt

 This game is free software under GNU GPL.
 See the file 'COPYING' for more details.
 Download the sources from http://koti.mbnet.fi/outgun/

-There most certainly are bugs in this program, but at the time of release we aren't aware of any.
+There most certainly are at least some bugs in this program, but when a non-testing version is released we aren't aware of any verified ones.
 See http://koti.mbnet.fi/outgun/1.0/known_issues.html for a list of known problems, including bugs when they are found.
 If you find a new bug, please report it!
 The quality of future versions depends on you.

 -------------------------